TN50 #48, Sleep Basics For the Holidays, 29 November 2021

 - Waking up after the sun comes up?
-Remember, we set our master sleep clock, the suprachiasmatic nucleus (SCN), first thing in the morning by getting exposure to sunlight, when possible, as little as 20 minutes of direct exposure to our eyes and skin will help us be ready for sleep around 16 later.
+Remember, we set our master sleep clock, the suprachiasmatic nucleus (SCN), first thing in the morning by getting exposure to sunlight, when possible, as little as 10 minutes of direct exposure to our eyes will help us be ready for sleep around 16 later.
 So get out there and get a good reset after a night out.

 - Do what you can maintain your normal Food Clock (the total hours you consume calories in a day), stop all calories 2 to 3 hours before bed.
-Ya, ya, ya I know that probably isn’t possible so if you find yourself eating and drinking later than normal fight the urge to go right to bed after you have your last bite of cake and glass of champaign (or sparkling apple cyder).
+Ya, ya, ya I know that probably isn’t possible so if you find yourself eating and drinking later than normal fight the urge to go right to bed after you have your last bite of cake and glass of champaign.
 Going for a late-night walk, or even a light spin on your Peloton or Elliptical helps with digestion and blood glucose utilization and will improve your sleep after the party.

-- Once the party is over you should minimize your exposure to blue light from overhead LEDs, phones, iPads, computers and tv’s.
+- Once the party’s over you should minimize your exposure to blue light from overhead LEDs, phones, iPads, computers and tv’s.
 Red and yellow spectrum light is much better for producing melatonin and helping your systems down regulate into sleep.

 If you don’t manage your food and drink very well at least manage your sleep environment